Off-screen drawing and alias (alpha)

 The alpha version does not support exporting files for embedded use.

-We have confirmed a bug that prevents Undo/Redo for Alias opacity, multiply color, and screen color.
+We have confirmed a bug that prevents the use of the Undo/Redo command for alias Opacity, Multiply Color, and Screen Color.

-This defect will be corrected before the production version.
+This defect will be corrected before the full version is released.